- Fact Checked

 - Fewer breakouts or reduced eczema (for skin issues)

-- Better sleep and mood (for generall wellness)
+- Better sleep and mood (for general wellness)

 Remember, these changes don't happen overnight, and consistency is key.
 Most people notice these changes within 4-8 weeks of daily use.
-If it's been 12 weeks or longer and you haven't noticed any improvements, you may not be using the right probiotic for you.
+If it's been 12 weeks or longer and you haven't noticed any improvements, you may not be using the right probiotic strain(s), as each strain works differently and is designed to do different things.

 Why a Probiotic Might Not Be Working